Want to know why we decided to stop flying?

 Basically there’s a lot of bloody people flying and it’s only going to increase.
 You may think these statistics are being pulled from sensationalist magazines or unreliable sources but they’re not.
 They’re actually from the big dogs of the flying community, government statistics and aviation organisations.

-As you’re hopefully aware, these ‘incredible’ flying machines are pretty fuel hungry.
+As you’re hopefully aware, these ‘incredible’ flying machines consume fuel like there’s no tomorrow.
 A Boeing 747 will use more than 4 litres of fuel a second.
-Quite hard to comprehend how much that is, but it equated to 94 billion gallons of fuel being used from commercial airlines in 2018.
-That’s enough to fill nearly 150,000 swimming pools each year.
+Quite hard to comprehend how much that is, but it equates to 94 billion gallons of fuel being used from commercial airlines each year.
+That’s enough to fill nearly 150,000 swimming pools.
 Remember fuel is predominately made from oil, that non-renewable resource we are running out of at an alarming rate…

 Flying produces an inconceivable amount of C02 emissions and air pollution.
 For those that don’t know C02 (carbon dioxide) is one of the key greenhouse gases that contributes to global warming and flying produces a whole lot of it.